lailai0916/code-comparator/README.md

 ## # Project Introduction

-A lightweight code comparator for OI (Olympiad in Informatics).
+A lightweight code comparator for Olympiad in Informatics (OI).

 ## # Getting Started